 - After a week or two, it will have a root system that you can check by slightly pulling on the plant.

-Cactus comes in many different varieties that come in all sorts of sizes and shapes with flowers that produce fruit with some varieties taking years to mature to the point of fruit production.
+Cactus come in many different varieties that come in all sorts of sizes and shapes with flowers that produce fruit with some varieties taking years to mature to the point of fruit production.

 - Prickly pear – grows to about 15 feet tall and 6 feet wide with yellow blooms and requires well-drained soil with gravel mixed in.
 It blooms in late winter to early summertime and the fruit can be eaten.
 They are also known as tuna cactus, barbary fig, and mission cactus.

-- Golden ball cactus – grows to about 3 feet tall with yellow spines and requires fast draining soil.
-This cactus is also known as yellow tower and lemon ball.
+- Golden ball cactus – grows to about 3 feet tall with yellow spines and requires fast-draining soil.
+This cactus is also known as the yellow tower and lemon ball.